slorg1/cs-docs/_posts/2020-07-25-KISS_and_DRY_in_django.md

 ---
-title: Code booboos... no more
+title: Code booboos... no mo'
 ---
 # {{page.title}}
 We all make mistakes and the key is not to worry about them: it is to promote healthy habits so they either do not happen again or they are easy to fix when they happen.